Skip to main content

 Clothing

-You should always bring a range of items, as weather conditions can change rapidly in the countryside.
-Check the weather forecast a few days before attending and adjust the clothing you are bringing.
-Whatever the weather, ensure you bring lots of warm clothing for the night-time as the temperature can drop a lot; especially on hot days!
+Always bring a mix of options — the weather in the countryside can change fast.
+Check the forecast a few days before and adjust what you pack.
+Whatever the weather, make sure you bring plenty of warm layers for the evenings, as the temperature can really drop once the sun goes down (especially after a hot day!).

 • Plenty of underwear